Overview

 Step 5: Start free claim check

-What usually goes wrong in the first week
+What usually goes wrong in the early stage

 - The file is managed by phone only, with no written summary after key calls, so dispute evidence becomes thin.